Skip to main content

 Formula Builder

-Once you have saved your formula you will be able to select it for use in any KPI or custom Bar Chart.
+Once you have saved your formula you will be able to select it for use in any KPI or custom graph.

 💡 If you think you have created a highly useful custom formula you would like to see added to the Figured “Default” list, please feel free to message our support team and let them know!